-Want to analyze, utilize and perform different tasks with your USB?
+Want to analyze, utilize, and perform different tasks with your USB?
 Try RMPrepUSB.
 It can do a lot of tasks with your USB.
 You can install different operating systems with it and even analyze your USB device.
-It can create portable Windows installer and can install Linux OS on the pen drive.
+It can create a portable Windows installer and can install Linux OS on the pen drive.
 The program is available free for personal use.

 Microsoft may have its reasons for not supporting booting Windows from external devices, but there are many who still love to install and carry Windows on USB Drives.
 RMPrepUSB lets you do this and more easily.

 RMPrepUSB has a very good interface, which is easy to use.
 You don’t need any help in using this software as the steps are marked on-screen.
 You can install different operating systems on your USB drive with this free tool.

 You can test the speed of your USB; this tool would give you the right reading and writing speed of your USB drive.
 It saves the records of speed tests that you performed with your USB.
 You can preview the records, by pressing F6 or F7 keys of your keyboard.
 You may click on the Clean button and it will totally clean up space on your USB and will also increase the speed of USB.
 See the image below to get an idea.